LITERACY AT SELBY HIGH SCHOOL

 What do I need to do if I am a student?

-• You win a ticket for a prize draw if you score 100% on a quiz.
+- They win a ticket for a prize draw if they score 100% on a quiz.

 How can we support as parents / carers / guardians?

-• Discuss their book choices with them.
+- Discuss their text choices with them.
 Whenever possible, discuss your child’s reading and be positive about reading.

-• Reading to your child, listening to them read and sharing the books.
+- Reading to your child, listening to them read and sharing the books you enjoy

 Access to Books and Celebration of Reading